opengisch/QField-docs/documentation/how-to/gnss.en.md

 To obtain precise altitude data for Cadastral Surveying in Switzerland, users can access the file correction of the vertical grid shift through [Geoid OGD from Swisstopo](https://cms.geo.admin.ch/ogd/geodesy/Geoid_OGD.zip).
 Following the download, users are advised to perform a conversion of the file labeled `chgeo04_htrans_lv95.agr` to `chgeo04_htrans_lv95.gtx`.
+The QGIS processing algorithm `gdal:translate` (convert format) can be used for that.

 ## Usage
 :material-tablet: Fieldwork